huaminglin/docker-demo/mysql-demo/mysql-character-set.md

 Conclusion: Character Set Introducer has higher priority than character_set_connection.
 The String literal doesn't convert to character_set_connection.
 The String literal doesn't convert to Character Set Introducer either.
 It just keeps its byte value.
 The MySQL parser tries to convert the raw bytes into Character Set Introducer.

+## character set and its binary value
+select CONVERT('a' using utf8) = CONVERT('a' using latin1);
+select CONVERT('¥' using utf8) = CONVERT('¥' using latin1);
+Set Terminal > Preferences > Unnamed > Compatibility > Encoding: Western - ISO-8859-1

+docker-compose exec server bash -c "mysql --default-character-set=latin1 -pdemo mysql < /sql/query-latin1.sql" HEX(BINARY CONVERT('¥' using utf8))	HEX(BINARY CONVERT('¥' using latin1))	CONVERT('¥' using utf8) = CONVERT('¥' using latin1)	BINARY CONVERT('¥' using utf8) = BINARY CONVERT('¥' using latin1)
+C2A5	A5	1	0

+docker-compose exec server bash -c "mysql --default-character-set=utf8mb4 -pdemo mysql < /sql/query-latin1.sql" HEX(BINARY CONVERT('?' using utf8))	HEX(BINARY CONVERT('?' using latin1))	CONVERT('?' using utf8) = CONVERT('?' using latin1)	BINARY CONVERT('?' using utf8) = BINARY CONVERT('?' using latin1)
+3F	3F	1	1

+docker-compose exec server bash -c "mysql --default-character-set=utf8mb4 -pdemo mysql < /sql/query-utf8.sql" HEX(BINARY CONVERT('Â¥' using utf8))	HEX(BINARY CONVERT('Â¥' using latin1))	CONVERT('Â¥' using utf8) = CONVERT('Â¥' using latin1)	BINARY CONVERT('Â¥' using utf8) = BINARY CONVERT('Â¥' using latin1)
+C2A5	A5	1	0

+docker-compose exec server bash -c "mysql --default-character-set=latin1 -pdemo mysql < /sql/query-utf8.sql" HEX(BINARY CONVERT('Â¥' using utf8))	HEX(BINARY CONVERT('Â¥' using latin1))	CONVERT('Â¥' using utf8) = CONVERT('Â¥' using latin1)	BINARY CONVERT('Â¥' using utf8) = BINARY CONVERT('Â¥' using latin1)
+C382C2A5	C2A5	1	0

+Conclusion:
+Each MySQL string belongs to a character set;
+Strings in different character set can be equal as long as they are the same character sequence;
+BINARY() and HEX() can be used to view a MySQL string in binary mode.

 ## Encoding conversions from MySQL CLI to MySQL server
 Terminal Encoding Settings -> character_set_client -> character_set_connection -> The internal operation character set -> character_set_results